Hasan Arat: Sports administration

 Following Arat's leadership of the Istanbul 2020 Bid, he was elected as an Executive Committee member of the European Olympic Committee, and appointed a member of the International Olympic Committee's Marketing Commission, as well as the Association of National Olympic Committees (ANOC) Marketing and New Sources of Finance Commission.
 In May 2014, IOC President, Thomas Bach, announced that Arat would be one of nine members of a new Olympic Bidding Procedure Working Group, which aimed to review the bidding procedure to host an Olympic Games in order to make it simpler and more appealing for cities to apply.
 On 25 July 2019, it was announced that Arat would be the Chair of the EOC Coordination Commission for the 2023 European Games due to take place in Krakow and the Malopolska region of Poland.
 Arat joined the Executive Board of the World Athletics Council on 24 November 2019.
 Arat is the Chairman of the Board of BIDEV (Basketball Solidarity and Education Foundation), a non-profit organization with the aim of contributing to the development of Turkish basketball.
 On 4 August 2022, the NBA and BIDEV announced a multiyear collaboration to launch the Jr. NBA Turkey League, a youth basketball league for boys and girls ages 11–14 from 30 participating primary schools in Istanbul.
 He is also Deputy Chairman of the Board of Directors of Beymen Group, a luxury fashion organisation On 10 January 2023, Arat was awarded a "Golden Mongoose" Special Medal of Honour 'for the outstanding contribution to the fortification of the international relations and friendship among nations as one of the best traditions of sport'.
 In September 2023, Arat was presented with Honorary Citizenship of Malopolska and the Medal of Honour by Marshal of Malopolska Witold Kozlowski for his role in the European Games Krakow Malopolska 2023.

 On 3 December 2023, Hasan Arat was elected as the new president of Beşiktaş at an extraordinary general assembly meeting held at the Akatlar Arena in Istanbul.
 Winning the election with 7,271 votes, he competed against with Serdal Adalı in the extraordinary congress, who received 2,714 votes less than him.
 He received his mandate at a ceremony held at Tüpraş Stadium on 5 December 2023.
+During his tenure as President, Beşiktaş won the Turkish Cup and the Turkish Super Cup.